Carnarvon on track with Buffalo drilling ops in Timor Sea

 Australia’s Carnarvon Energy has confirmed the drilling operations at its Buffalo-10 well, located offshore Timor-Leste, are progressing as scheduled.

-In an update on Friday, Carnarvon advised that, since the last announcement on 6 January 2022, the 13 3/8” casing has been successfully cemented in place and the wellhead installed.
+In an update on Friday, Carnarvon advised that, since the last announcement on 6 January 2022, the 13 3/8” casing was cemented in place and the wellhead was installed.
 The 12 ¼” hole section was then drilled down to a depth of approximately 2,707 metres measured depth (MD).

 The Buffalo-10 well is being drilled offshore Timor-Leste within the TL- SO T19-14 Production Sharing Contract in a water depth of approximately 30 metres with a target depth of approximately 3,500 metres.
 Carnarvon is the operator of the licence and Advance Energy is its partner.